gregnz/stocks/NTNX.md

 ### So Nutanix make HCI hardware you can plug and play?

 Exactly!
-But that's the wood for the trees.
+But that's Nutanix's history.
 All the stuff above (more or less) is hardware focussed.
 Smaller, integrated hardware.

-But tree view of Nutanix is about shifting from the hardware focus of CI/HCI to being software-focussed.
-A software-defined datacenter.
+But future view of Nutanix is about shifting from the hardware focus of CI/HCI to being software-focussed.
+An enterprise cloud operating system.
 You can plug these HCI appliances (that contain compute, storage, virtualisation and network) into your racks, and use your management console to create new virtual machines, and just run your applications on them.

 > My take: _HCI is "AWS'ing" your companies datacenter_.